Georgia O'Keeffe, history, culture and more

 "Well!
 Well!
 Well!...
 This is wonderful.
 No one told me it was like this," said Georgia O'Keeffe upon her New Mexico arrival.
 Now it's your chance to see the scenery that so inspired one of our greatest artists.
 Tours of the vistas immortalized in Georgia O'Keeffe's stunning paintings are held at Ghost Ranch.

 Abiquiu Lake is a 5,200-surface-acre reservoir that is surrounded by million-year-old red rocks and Cerro Pedernal.
 The lake is peaceful, calm and beautiful and offers some of the finest fishing in northern New Mexico.
 Reptile fossils 200 million years old have been found in the area.
 Make sure you stop by the Abiquiú Dam and check that out, too.

 The Casita del Lago is located on Abiquiú lakefront property and is a short hike down to the water's edge.
-You can drive or hike to the lake from Abiquiú Lake Mesa and The Studios of Abiquiú Lake and The Grand Hacienda Bed and Breakfast.
+You can drive or hike to the lake from Abiquiú Lake Mesa, The Studios of Abiquiú Lake and The Grand Hacienda Bed and Breakfast.

 The village of Abiquiú has a downtown square with Georgia O'Keeffe's home, St. Thomas Church, old adobe ruins and a very cool artifact/furniture store called Bosshard Gallery.

 Approximate drive time: 20 minutes